nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 The system (audit trail) user attributed to the authoring or modification the consultation.

-The source Practitioner reference should be replaicate at all levels of the Consultation List structure.
+The source Practitioner reference should be replicated at all levels of the consultation list structure.

 ### orderedBy